Ankush-Kumar421/SQL---Marketing-Funnel-Warby-Parker/README.md

 There are three files:
   1) Powerpoint presentation - My analysis being communicated to the audience.
   2) The excel file - My detail analysis in tables and graphs forms.
   3) The SQL file - My queries used in generating the data to be analyzed.
 The actual data used is not available.
 The SQL file contains the programming code used to create the queries.
-This file is .SQLite but can be saved as .sql and opened with Sublime Text.
+Originally the queries were created using .SQLite format but I converted it to .sql format.
+This file can be opened using Sublime Text.